Optimisation and utility

 http://www.example.com will be redirected to

-Sometimes you have to migrate your site to a new domain.
+Sometimes you have to migrate your site to a new domain, as we did migrating from joomlapack.net to akeebabackup.com.
 Usually this is done transparently, having both domains attached to the same site on the hosting level.
-However, while a visitor can access the old domain name, the address bar on his browser will still show the old domain name and search engines will believe that you have set up a duplicate content site, having an adverse impact on your search results.
+However, while a visitor can access the old domain name, the address bar on his browser will still show the old domain name and search engines will believe that you have set up a duplicate content site, sending to the darkest hole of search engine results.
+Not good!
 So, you'd better redirect the old domain to the new domain with a 301 redirection to alert both users and search engines about the name change.
 This is what this option does.
 You can include several old domains separated by commas.
 For example:

-will redirect all access attempts to example.net and www.example.net to the new domain.
+will redirect all access attempts to joomlapack.net and www.joomlapack.net to the new domain.

 Assuming that you have a site which is only supposed to be accessed over HTTPS, your visitor's web browser has no idea that the site should not be ever accessed over HTTP.
+Joomla! offers a Global Configuration setting to force SSL throughout the entire site, but this is merely a workaround: if it sees a request coming through HTTP it will forward it to HTTPS.
 There are two privacy implications for your users:

-There is a man-in-the-middle attack known as "SSL Stripping".
+If you have not enabled the SSL option in Global Configuration a man-in-the-middle attack known as "SSL Stripping" is possible.
 In this case the user will access your site over plain HTTP without having any idea that they should be using HTTPS instead.

-Even if WordPress forwards your user to HTTPS by means of a plugin, the unencrypted (HTTP) request can still be logged by an attacker.
+Even if Joomla! forwards your user to HTTPS the unencrypted (HTTP) request can still be logged by an attacker.
 With a moderate amount of sophistication on the part of the attacker (basically, some $200 hardware an widely available information) they can efficiently eavesdrop at the very least the URLs visited by your user –undetected but to the most vigilant geeks among your users– and probably infer information about them.

 The HSTS header can fix SSL Stripping attacks by instructing the browser to always use HTTPS for this website, even if the protocol used in a URL is HTTP.
 The browser, having seen this header, will always use HTTPS for your site.
 An SSL Stripping and other man-in-the-middle attacks are possible only if your user visits your site for the first time in a hostile environment.
 This is usually not the case, therefore the HSTS header can provide real benefits to the privacy of your users.